-The Sheriff’s Office’s Emergency Management and Preparedness team encourage citizens to take steps toward preparing themselves and their families for emergencies.
-"Be Your Own Hero" (BYOH) is a new campaign the Sheriff's Office is launching to provide easily accessible online digital magazine guides that are specific to disasters in Colorado.
+The Jefferson County Sheriff’s Office’s Emergency Management and Preparedness team encourages citizens to take steps toward preparing themselves and their families for emergencies.
+"Be Your Own Hero" (BYOH) is a campaign the Sheriff's Office launched to provide easily accessible online digital magazine guides specific to Colorado disasters.

 These guides have Colorado concentric information, videos, checklists, and phone numbers you may need during a natural disaster.
 You can view the e-zine on your devices or download a pdf version.

 The Flooding digital magazine launched in October 2022 and focuses on being your own hero in preparing and learning to live with flooding in Colorado.

 - Register your wireless phone or VOIP phone to receive emergency notifications

 - Preparing Makes Sense for Older Americans, FEMA

 - Large and Small Animal Evacuation at Foothills Animal Shelter (PDF)

 - Plan for Livestock (PDF)